 power of Venice.

 The oldest bridge across the canal, the Rialto offers spectacular views of the city.
 Take a stroll on the bridge or find a corner to stand, and look around at the picturesque beauty.
-Cuddling at The Rialto Bridge is not only one of the most romantic things to do in Venice, but also memorable.
+The Rialto Bridge is not only one of Venice’s romantic places, but also memorable.
 It is undoubtedly a popular tourist hotspot in Venice.

 Location: This 48 m long bridge is built at Sestiere San Polo in Venice.